Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 Can a foreign-owned company buy property in Tanzania?

-Owning property through a company structure does not automatically lower taxes compared to personal ownership in Tanzania, and in some cases it increases complexity because you face corporate tax obligations, potential double taxation on distributions, and on the US side, holding through a foreign entity can trigger additional FATCA or Form 8938 reporting requirements.
+Owning property through a company does not automatically lower your taxes in Tanzania and can actually increase your compliance burden, because the company will have its own corporate tax obligations, and on the US side, holding property through a foreign entity can trigger additional IRS reporting requirements like Form 8938 and potentially Form 5471.

-The main drawback of using company ownership for residential property in Tanzania is the added cost and administrative burden, including company registration fees, annual filings, accounting requirements, and the need to maintain the entity in good standing, which may not be justified for a straightforward personal residence purchase.
+The main drawback of company ownership for residential property in Tanzania is the extra cost and complexity: you will pay for company formation, annual filings, corporate accounting, and potentially higher scrutiny from both Tanzanian authorities and the IRS, which often outweighs any benefit for a simple residential purchase.

 Thinking of buying real estate in Tanzania?